PrincetonUniversity/gpu_programming_intro/02_cuda_toolkit/README.md

 # The CUDA Toolkit

-The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) provides a comprehensive set of libraries and tools for creating GPU-accelerated applications.
+The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) provides a comprehensive set of libraries and tools for developing and running GPU-accelerated applications.

 List the available modules that are related to CUDA: